Welcome!

 Eventually you'll probably want to install Coq on your system with a user interface of your choice.

 Coq has a large and active user community.
 They contribute formal developments, Coq extensions, and tools based on Coq (see the Coq Package Index and the Awesome Coq curated list of projects and resources).
-We have a multi-lingual Discourse forum and a Zulip chat with a continuously updated openly accessible archive.
+We have a multi-lingual Discourse forum and a Zulip chat.

 Note our code of conduct that applies to all spaces managed by the Coq team, including online forums and physical events.